Post-Quantum Multi-Party Computation: Technical Overview

 \item Using the encryption of $\sk_n$ under $(\pk_1, \dots, \pk_{n-1})$, update the initial ciphertexts $(\ct_1, \dots, \ct_{n-1})$ by homomorphically decrypting their last component and adding the resulting string.
 This allows the extractor to obtain

 \item Recursively apply the procedure described above until $\enc(\pk_1, \lock_1)$ is recovered, then feed this ciphertext as an input to $\obfC_1$ to obtain $(\sk_1, m_1)$ in the clear.
 Iteratively recover $(\sk_2, \dots, \sk_n)$ by decrypting the corresponding ciphertexts.
-At this point the extractor knows all secret keys and can decrypt the transcript of the interaction together with the committed messages. \end{itemize} To summarize, we used the special structure of AFS-spooky encryption to isolate single-key ciphertexts (albeit in a nested form), which are compatible with compute and compare programs.
+At this point the extractor knows all secret keys and can decrypt the transcript of the interaction together with the committed messages. \end{itemize} To summarize, this extractor will isolate single-key ciphertexts (albeit in a nested form) by relying on AFS-spooky encryption.
+These ciphertexts by design will be compatible with compute and compare programs.
 In turn, evaluating the program \emph{under the encryption} allows us to \emph{escape} from the newly introduced layer.
 Repeating this procedure recursively eventually leads to a complete recovery of the plaintexts.

 We stress that, although the extraction algorithm repeats the nesting operation $n$ times, the additional encryption layer introduced in each iteration is immediately peeled off by executing the obfuscated compute and compare program.
 Thus the above procedure runs in (strict) polynomial time for \emph{any polynomial} number of parties $n$.